Nun-z/XboxRetailModeAppGuideLegacy/README.md

 This method (used first by tunip3) allows apps to be installed to an Xbox in retail mode that would normally only be available in dev mode.
 Note that there are better options available if you just want to run RetroArch on your Xbox.
 This is intended for those that want to create their own storefront containing RetroArch or those that want to self-host.

+### WARNING ###
+Many users are reporting that their dev mode accounts are being deactivated due to not being active on the store.
+If this happens to you, you can sign up again under a new Microsoft account for $1.
+You may be able to prevent this by regularly uploading apps to your account, or even just slightly modfiying your existing uploaded apps.
+When I find out whether that works, I will amend this statement.

 ### Guide to Installing Apps to an Xbox in Retail Mode

 ### Table of Contents